vorakl/TrivialRC/README.md

 COPY trc* /etc/
 ```

-- Eventually, if you do not use init process, specify only rc system
+- Eventually, if you do not use init process, specify only trc as an Entrypoint

 ```bash
 ENTRYPOINT ["/etc/trc"]
 ```

-Otherwise, which is RECOMMENDED, add an init process and rc system together, for example
+Otherwise, which is RECOMMENDED, add an init process and rc system together, for example as

 ```bash
 ENTRYPOINT ["/sbin/dumb-init", "/etc/trc"]
 ```

-### Environment variables
+### Examples

-### The boot sequence
+All examples can be found [here](https://github.com/vorakl/TrivialRC/tree/master/examples)

 ##### Version: 1.1.0
-##### Copyright (c) by Oleksii Tsvietnov, me@vorakl.name
+##### Copyright (c) 2016, 2017 by Oleksii Tsvietnov, me@vorakl.name